Zach McKinstry Player Props: Tigers vs. Brewers

 Zach McKinstry At The Plate

-- McKinstry has three doubles, two home runs and three walks while hitting .256.
+- McKinstry has three doubles, two home runs and three walks while batting .256.

-- McKinstry has picked up a hit in 10 games this season (62.5%), including one multi-hit game.
+- In 10 of 16 games this season, McKinstry has picked up at least one hit, including one game with multiple hits.

-- He has homered in two of 16 games played this season, and in 4.3% of his plate appearances.
+- In 16 games played this season, he has gone deep in two of them.

-- McKinstry has driven in a run in four games this season (25.0%), but has had no multiple-RBI games.
+- McKinstry has driven in a run in four games this year (25.0%), but has had no multiple-RBI games.

-- He has scored in six of 16 games so far this season.
+- He has scored a run in six of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.